Charged with Possession of Controlled Substance?

 You may be facing charges for possession with intent to deliver, or law enforcement may have discovered some paraphernalia in your vehicle or home.
 Otherwise, you may be facing charges for a legal prescription.
 No matter what drug charges are against you, we can help you find ways to reduce sentences.
 This includes charges ranging from sale of a controlled substance to a minor to manufacturing or producing a controlled substance.
 The smallest detail of your criminal case could change your life.
 Attorney David Gelman experienced and well equipped to defend you from any charge.

 Need Help?
-Call Our New Jersey Drug Crimes Lawyer Now
+Call Our Cherry Hill Drug Attorney Now For a Free Consultation

 Charged with possession of a controlled substance?
 Do you have questions about your rights or how to reduce a drug charge from a felony to a misdemeanor?
 Worried that mistaken wording has turned a traffic ticket offense to a felony?
 We examine every angle of your arrest to determine if law enforcement conducted searches or seizures properly.
 Our experienced staff will uncover any missing evidence and see if pretrial negotiations can help you in court.

 Consequences from drug crimes vary based on many factors.
 The lawyer you choose does make a difference, so pick one who will fight for you.
 If you are facing any type of drug-related offense, then we are here to help.
-Call Gelman Law, LLC at 856-433-1818 or contact us online for a free initial consultation.
+Call the Cherry Hill drug lawyer at Gelman Law, LLC at 856-433-1818 or contact us online for a free initial consultation.